 External users are limited to five circulating items at one time, one renewal per item, and cannot recall items checked out to other users.
 (UCLA Extension faculty and faculty members at accredited institutions of higher education in the state of California have a borrowing limit of two hundred items and no renewal or recall restrictions.)

 Users who need more than five circulating items at one time can purchase library cards for a fee that will cover the cost of providing additional services.
 To borrow up to ten items at a time with four renewals per item, and recall items checked out to other users, a card is available for $250 per year.
-To borrow up to twenty items at a time with unlimited renewals, and recall items checked out to other users, a card is available for $500 per year.
 Fees are payable by check or credit card.
 Fee cards are nonrefundable.